-Corporate governance veteran Richard Koppes spoke with GMI Research Director Kimberly Gladman about the director nomination process and the value of board diversity.
+Corporate governance veteran Richard Koppes spoke with GMI's former Research Director Kimberly Gladman about the director nomination process and the value of board diversity.
+(GMI Ratings was acquired by MSCI ESG Research, a division of MSCI Inc., in August 2014.)

 You've spent a career in corporate governance, in a wide variety of roles.
 How extensive has your own board service been?